zifeo/substantial/README.md

 ### Primitives

 `save(f: Callable, compensate_with: Optional[Callable]): Any` - memoize the result of a function to avoid re-execution on replay.
-Functions shall be idempotent as they may be called more than once in case of failure before the memoization.
+Functions shall be idempotent as they may be called more than once in case of failure before the value is persisted.
 The function can be compensated by providing its inverse effect and trigger later in the workflow with `revert`.

 `handle(event_name: str, cb: Callable): None` - register a callback to be executed when a specific event is received.
 The callbacks are executed in the order they were received and whenever a primitive being called.

-`ensure(f: Callable): True` - wait for the function to and schedule a new run when false.
+`ensure(f: Callable): True` - wait for the function to evaluate to true and schedule a new run when false.

 ### Higher-level